M.A. Psychology, Oxford. McKinsey Alum. Founder & Editor at TAoL.

-Note: This How to Read a Book summary is part of an ongoing project to summarise The 70 Best Books on Learning.
+Note: This How to Read a Book summary is part of an ongoing project to summarise the Best Accelerated Learning Books and Best Self Help Books of all time.

 How to Read a Book Review